righthandabacus/righthandabacus.github.io/_posts/2019-04-28-twelvefold.markdown

 ## (12) Surjective f maps unlabelled N to unlabelled X

-Problem: How many ways to put $$n$$ identical balls into $$x$$ undistinguishable urns such that no urn is left empty?
+Problem: How many ways to put $$n$$ identical balls into $$x$$ indistinguishable urns such that no urn is left empty?

 Solution: This is the simplified problem of (4) and the solution is the partition number, which is the number of ways to write integer $$n$$ as sum of